User Interface#

 The XRTwin user interface is designed to provide a comprehensive and intuitive workspace for creating and managing your virtual reality simulations.
 Let's explore the various components of the user interface.

-XRTwin offers two modes: Editor mode and Simulation mode.
+XRTwin offers three modes: Design mode, Simulation mode and Replay mode.

-- In Editor mode, users have complete freedom to modify the scene, add objects, and adjust properties.
+- From the Launcher, when you open your project, you are in Design mode: users have complete freedom to modify the scene, add objects, and adjust properties.

 1. Scene View#